 Would you like to help animals and raise a litter at the same time?

 Each year, kittens and puppies are born with no one to take care of them.
-Most humane organizations cannot take care of underage puppies and kittens because they do not have the personnel to provide the special attention these little ones need.
+Most humane organizations cannot take care of underage puppies and kittens because they do not have the personnel to provide the special attention for these little ones.
 They need people who are willing to raise the puppies and kittens until they are 8 to 10 weeks old when they can be returned to the shelter to be spayed or neutered and placed in permanent homes.

 Our foster volunteers are a rugged group of very caring people who do everything from bottle feeding orphaned babies around the clock, to socializing little ones to ensure that they look forward to human and animal interaction.
 The foster volunteers provide care, safety and love.

 If you have the time and can allocate some space in your home for puppies or kittens, fill out a Foster Application and bring it to your nearest LA City shelter.
 It will be a labor of love that will leave you with great memories to cherish long after your foster animals have been placed into permanent loving homes.

 LA Animal Services will offer you as much training as you need.
 Help from our staff is just a phone call away.
 Each of our fosters parents are given training which may be quite short if you’re wanting to foster an adult dog who desperately needs to get out of the busy, noisy and many times frightening shelter environment, or longer if you need to be trained in Baby Bottle Feeding of kittens or puppies.